Rate-Induced Tipping in Heterogeneous Reaction-Diffusion Systems: An Invariant Manifold Framework and Geographically Shifting Ecosystems: Pulse solutions and their bifurcations in the habitat model

 For comparison, we show the one-parameter bifurcation diagram for the logistic growth model~\eqref{eq:compactifiedODElogistic}--\eqref{eq:fLr} in \Cref{fig:criticalSpeed}(b).
-As $c$ is increased, there is a transcritical bifurcation (TR) of travelling pulses at which a branch of stable carrying-capacity pulses $\mathcal{U}^*_{1}$ meets the branch of unstable extinction states $\mathcal{U}^*_{0}$ and disappears, while $\mathcal{U}^*_{0}$ turns stable.
-Since TR is a safe bifurcation, the stable branch of the carrying-capacity base states $\mathcal{U}^*_{1}$ gradually declines towards the extinction state $\mathcal{U}^*_{0}$.
-Thus, the instability of a moving-habitat with the logistic reaction term may be described as a {\em rate-induced regime shift} rather than R-tipping.
+As $c$ is increased, there is a \emph{TR bifurcation of travelling pulses} at which a branch of stable carrying-capacity pulses $\mathcal{U}^*_{1}$ meets the branch of unstable extinction states $\mathcal{U}^*_{0}$ and disappears, while $\mathcal{U}^*_{0}$ turns stable.
+Since TR is a safe bifurcation, the stable branch of the carrying-capacity base states $\mathcal{U}^*_{1}$ declines toward the alternative extinction state $\mathcal{U}^*_{0}$ rapidly but gradually, that is, without any critical speed.
+Thus, we do not consider this instability of a moving habitat with the logistic reaction term as R-tipping, but rather as a rate-induced gradual transition to extinction.